nodeshift/opossum/README.md

 ```

 That's all!
-Distributed opossum automatically does all management internaly.
-This includes communication of state to
+Distributed opossum automatically does all state management internaly including communication of state to
-the central registry, updating local circuit breaker where required.
+the central registry and updating local circuit breaker where required.

 ### Cleanup